gkjgh/pacapt/README.md

 ## eapt for easy apt
-Tools for people who prefer to use command line and familiar with pacman.<br/>
+Tools for people who prefer to or has to use command line and familiar with pacman.<br/>
 Reference: [Pacman/Rosetta](https://wiki.archlinux.org/index.php/Pacman/Rosetta)

 ## File Description and Position Suggests